aheld/phillyjs-angular/03-get-some-data/README.md

 ### freebase-interactive
 Load a results based on an input box and load the result set whenever the input changes.
 This will demonstrate how to watch a variable for change, and how to test code that relies on watching.

+Also a good place to play with filters